loosewheel/lwscratch/readme.txt

 		Drops one of the given inventory items from the robot's storage into the world, if it contains one.

+	If followed by a text or variable item
+		Drops one of the inventory items named in the text or variable's value from the robot's storage into the world, if it contains one.

 	If followed by a blank space
 		Drops everything from the robot's storage into the world.